sofathitesh/doconce/doc/demos/manual/manual.md

 If these files are present, they are included in the LaTeX document so that your commands are defined.

-An option `-DDEVICE=paper` makes some adjustments for documents aimed at being printed.
+An option `--device=paper` makes some adjustments for documents aimed at being printed.
 For example, links to web resources are associated with a footnote listing the complete web address (URL).
-The default, `-DDEVICE=screen`, creates a PDF file for reading on a screen where links are clickable.
+The default, `--device=screen`, creates a PDF file for reading on a screen where links are just clickable.

 *Step 2.* Run `ptex2tex` (if you have it) to make a standard LaTeX file,